canine-systems/neko-setup/README.md

 TL;DR:

-1. Create the droplet DigitalOcean:
+1. Create the droplet on DigitalOcean:
    * On DigitalOcean's website, Create -> Droplet
    * From the Marketplace tab, choose "Docker $VERSION on Ubuntu 20.04"
    * Choose the "Basic" $40/mo option (8GB RAM / 4 CPUs)